faircloth-lab/phyluce/docs/daily-use/daily-use-1-quality-control.rst

     information.

 You can run illumiprocessor against your data (in `demultiplexed`) with the following.
-If you do not have a multicore machine, you may with to run with ``--cores=1``.
+If you do not have a multicore machine, you may want to run with ``--cores=1``.
 Additionally, multicore operations require a fair amount of RAM, so if you're low on RAM, run with fewer cores: